Designing an Optimal Kilonova Search using DECam for Gravitational Wave Events: Abstract

 \section{Abstract}

-We address the problem of optimally identifying all kilonovae detected via gravitational wave emission in the upcoming LIGO/Virgo/KAGRA Collaboration observing run, O4, which is expected to be sensitive to a factor of $\sim 7$ more Binary Neutron Stars alerts than previously.
+We address the problem of optimally identifying all kilonovae detected via gravitational wave emission in the upcoming LIGO/Virgo/KAGRA observing run, O4, which is expected to be sensitive to a factor of $\sim 7$ more Binary Neutron Stars (BNS) alerts than previously.
 Electromagnetic follow-up of all but the brightest of these new events will require $>1$ meter telescopes, for which limited time is available.
-We present an optimized observing strategy for the Dark Energy Camera during O4.
+We present an optimized observing strategy for the DECam during O4.
 We base our study on simulations of gravitational wave events expected for O4 and wide-prior kilonova simulations.
 We derive the detectabilities of events for realistic observing conditions.
 We optimize our strategy for confirming a kilonova while minimizing telescope time.
-For a wide range of kilonova parameters, corresponding to a fainter kilonova compared to GW170817/AT2017gfo we find that, with this optimal strategy, the discovery probability for electromagnetic counterparts with the Dark Energy Camera is $\sim 80\%$ at the nominal binary neutron star gravitational wave detection limit for the next LVK observing run (190 Mpc), which corresponds to a $\sim 30\%$ improvement compared to the strategy adopted during the previous observing run.
+For a wide range of kilonova parameters, corresponding to a fainter kilonova compared to GW170817/AT2017gfo we find that, with this optimal strategy, the discovery probability for electromagnetic counterparts with the DECam is $\sim 80\%$ at the nominal BNS gravitational wave detection limit for O4 (190 Mpc), which corresponds to a $\sim 30\%$ improvement compared to the strategy adopted during the previous observing run.
 For more distant events ($\sim 330$ Mpc), we reach a $\sim 60\%$ probability of detection, a factor of $\sim 2$ increase.
-For a brighter kilonova model dominated by the blue component that reproduces the observations of GW170817/AT2017gfo, we find that we can reach $\sim 90\%$ probability of detection out to 330 Mpc, representing an increase of $\sim 20 \%$, while also reducing the total telescope time required to follow-up events by $\sim 20\%$ .
+For a brighter kilonova model dominated by the blue component that reproduces the observations of GW170817/AT2017gfo, we find that we can reach $\sim 90\%$ probability of detection out to 330 Mpc, representing an increase of $\sim 20 \%$, while also reducing the total telescope time required to follow-up events by $\sim 20\%$.

 \keywords{gravitational waves --- surveys}

 \reportnum{DES-2022-0714} \reportnum{FERMILAB-PUB-23-048-PPD}